Western Caspian University: International programs

 Today, Western University's international network embraces more than 200 world authoritative education institutions.
-International cooperative and bilateral activities include bachelor and master courses, articulation and development agreements, the Erasmus+ and Movlana Exchange projects and others.
+International cooperative and bilateral activities include bachelor and master's courses, articulation and development agreements, the Erasmus+ and Movlana Exchange projects and others.

 Academic profile

 Scientific research institutes

 The university regularly encourages scientific research.
-Two research institutes under the university – Continuous Human Development Institute, and Landscape Research Institute carry out scientific researches.
+Two research institutes under the university – Continuous Human Development Institute, and Landscape Research Institute carry out scientific research.

 Laboratories and centres

 Western Caspian University is provided with modern, progressive laboratories and research centres.

 Physics and Electronics Laboratory – creates an opportunity for students to carry out fundamental scientific calculations, extend and enhance their knowledge and application of the fundamentals of electronics and the laws of physics.

 The main aim of laboratory research is to facilitate understanding of the importance of knowledge in physics through real experiments carried out by appropriate instruments and equipment, as well as to make students aware of the necessary methods and means to carry out research in physics.